Year end finance strategies

 As the year winds down, we have gone through market volatility, a federal election and ongoing changes to our tax rules.
-Based on all of these changes, I offer you some last minute year end finance strategies that may make a significant difference before the end of the year.
+Based on all of these changes, I offer you some last-minute year-end finance strategies that may make a significant difference before the end of the year.

 Defer income to 2016.

-In 2016, the new Liberal government will be lowering the tax rate on the middle income bracket from 22% to 20.5%. for those individuals that make more than $45,283 per year but less than $90,563 per year, deferring income to next year might save a little in tax.
+In 2016, the new Liberal government will be lowering the tax rate on the middle-income bracket from 22% to 20.5%. for those individuals that make more than $45,283 per year but less than $90,563 per year, deferring income to next year might save a little in tax.
 For example, if you are thinking of pulling money out of an RRSP, you might want to wait till January.
-If you are cashing out some stocks or mutual funds that have capital gains, you might want to wait til the new year to cash them out.
+If you are cashing out some stocks or mutual funds that have capital gains, you might want to wait till the new year to cash them out.
 Or maybe you can negotiate to get a bonus paid out in the new year instead of this year.

 Related article: New tax rates for 2016